-Czech-style pickled sausages, known as utopenci, count among the Czech pub classics.
-Anyone who has tasted this interesting food understands its irresistible indulgence well, and you would hardly find a similar recipe in any other national cuisine!
-Let's make utopenci sausages together!
+Czech-style pickled sausages, known as Utopenci, are a classic pub favorite in the Czech Republic.
+Anyone who has tried this unique delicacy knows how irresistibly indulgent it is, and you won't find a similar recipe in any other cuisine!
+Let's make Utopenci sausages together!

 ➜ What are Czech pickled sausages?